Comprehensive Plan Update

 4. to connect with other plans, ordinances, or studies completed since the previous plan was adopted in 2018

-The updated plan builds upon the information included in the 2018 version, and provides greater focus and clarity related to community character, quality development, and preferred growth areas expected for the planning area.
+The updated V.2 plan builds upon the information included in the 2018 version, and provides greater focus and clarity related to community character, quality development, and preferred growth areas expected for the planning area.
 It moves the community closer to “intended outcomes,” “greater predictability,” and “coordinated efforts” for the future.

 • Community Ideas Exchange Workshop - As our first public outreach opportunity, we held an in-person interactive workshop on October 19, 2023.
 Participants were able to provide input on a variety of topics including development types and intensities, transportation, home choices, recreation and outdoor facilities, and public spaces.
 The online version of this workshop is now closed.
 Thank you for participating!